ItzMeh679/Yoieee_Downloader/README.md

 A production-ready, enterprise-level YouTube video downloader built with Next.js, featuring robust error handling, streaming architecture, and comprehensive monitoring.

+## 🎯 No Cookies Required!

+**Works out of the box** - We use mobile client bypass to avoid YouTube's bot detection.

+📖 Cookies only needed for: Private videos, age-restricted content, or member-only videos. **[See Cookie Setup Guide](./COOKIES_GUIDE.md)**

 ## ✨ Key Features

 ### **Performance & Reliability**